akerl-archived/mind-the-gap/0_shopping/README.md

 * HDMI monitor
 * Another computer to use to set up the environment
 * Enough cables to hook all of this stuff together
+* Soldering kit / wires to hook up RTC and RaspberryPi

 Other components I bought but that aren't required: